The Jason Tylianakis lab webpage

 Lucas Pereira Martins

 Lucas did his PhD in our group, researching macroecological patterns in plant-frugivore interactions, within the context of environmental change.
 He's now doing a postdoc with us on the propagation of impacts in networks.
-Check out his recent paper here.

 Former members